anna-shcherbak/DevOps_online_Kharkiv_2021Q2/m4/Task4.1/README.md

 There is a big difference between a hub and switch.
 When a hub receives a packet of data (an Ethernet frame) at one of its ports from a network device, it repeats the packet to all its ports to all the other network devices.
 Whereas switch can decide which computer is the message intended for and send the message directly to the right computer.

-The fourth topology with two switches was configured ( [video](./Video/Topology4.mp4) of traffic moving through this network).
+The fourth topology with two switches was configured ( [video](./Video/Topology4.mp4) of traffic moving through this network, [.pkt file](./Topologies/topology4.pkt)).

 ![Screenshot6](./Images/Screenshot6.png)

-Once I had done this, I built the fifth topology with router, two switches and two subnetworks ([video](./Video/Topology5.mp4) of traffic moving through this network).
+Once I had done this, I built the fifth topology with router, two switches and two subnetworks ([video](./Video/Topology5.mp4) of traffic moving through this network, [.pkt file](./Topologies/topology5.pkt)).

 ![Screenshot7](./Images/Screenshot7.png)